Caretaker (Star Trek: Voyager): Reception

-On the other hand, "Caretaker" marked a reduction in viewers from the last episode of The Next Generation, which had over 30 million viewers when it concluded the previous year in early 1994.
-Voyager was not able to maintain the viewership achieved with "Caretaker" (21.3 million), but did achieve average ratings and seven seasons of production.
-As with Deep Space Nine, it had consistently lower ratings than The Next Generation but managed to be successful in expanding the Star Trek franchise and fill the popular appetite for Star Trek shows that had grown to a frenzy in the 1990s.
-Although "Caretaker" successfully established the characters and their predicament, reviewers complain that the integration of the two disparate crews so quickly is unconvincing, and too many plot points are left unexplained, such as how Neelix and Kes met and how Kim and Torres were cured.
+The 21.3 million viewers were lower than the series finale of the seven-year run of The Next Generation, which had over 30 million viewers when it concluded the previous year.
+While Voyager went on to slowly falling ratings, it did achieve seven seasons of production.
+As with Deep Space Nine, it had consistently lower ratings than The Next Generation, but managed to be successful in expanding the Star Trek franchise and fill the popular appetite for Star Trek shows that had grown to a frenzy in the 1990s.